Why Do Dogs Eat Cat Poop?

 This may be a hard pill to swallow for many dog owners.
 However, the truth of the matter is that dogs love the taste of cat poop.
 The smell alone has many dogs actively seeking out the cat's litter box and the continued action of eating cat poop leads experts to believe that dogs can't get enough of the taste.
 We know... it's nauseating to think about.
 Yet again, if this is the cause behind your dog eating cat poop, it's one of the easier ones to resolve.

-Another cause behind a dog eating cat poop is that they are experiencing a vitamin deficiency or perhaps they are not getting enough calories per day..
+Another cause behind dogs eating cat poop is that they are experiencing a vitamin deficiency or perhaps they are not getting enough calories per day..
 If you feel that your dog's habit may be triggered due to a nutritional deficiency, it is important to speak to your veterinarian regarding dietary changes that may help to resolve the issue.
 Your vet may recommend adding fat, fiber or protein in order to make sure your dog's diet is balanced.
 Nutritional deficiencies are not as common nowadays since most commercial pet foods are formulated to meet standard nutritional profiles.
 Home-cooked diets are more likely to be the culprit as it can be difficult to prepare a well-balanced diet without the guidance of a veterinary nutritionist.

 In some cases, particularly if your dog spent time in a shelter or on the streets, eating poop may be a way to ensure they won't go hungry.
 This is primarily a cause when the dog is eating their own poop.
 However, veterinarians have reported that dogs who once didn't know where their next meal was coming from may be inclined to go to great lengths to make sure they won't starve, including eating the poop of other animals.